bedrock-crustaceans/Protocol-Documentation/docs/raknet/MOTD.md

 #### Field Breakdown & Data Types

 - **Edition:** string
-  Specifies the game edition (e.g., `MCPE` for Minecraft Pocket Edition), seems to be hardcoded to `MCPE`
+  Specifies the game edition (e.g., `MCPE` for Minecraft Pocket Edition or `MCEE` for Minecraft Education Edition).
+Both seem to work with windows minecraft.
 - **MOTD:** string
   The actual message that is displayed, it can have Minecraft colors.
 - **Protocol Version:** uint16